gopalakrishnaPala/az204/Compute/Containers/ContainerRegistry/README.md

 # Azure Container Registry
+## Introduction
+- **Dockerhub** - Repository of images

-- Managed Docker Registry Service
+- Managed private Docker Registry Service
-- Container images can be pushed and pulled with the help of Docker CLI and Azure CLIS
+- Container images can be pushed and pulled with the help of `Docker CLI` and `Azure CLI'S`
 - Azure Container Registry Tasks can build container images in Azure

 ## Create an Azure Container Registry